Skip to main content

 1. DiscoveryResearch best practices, Context7 docs, break into tasks

-2. Micro-PlanningDetailed plan per task (guide)
+2. Micro-PlanningDetailed plan per task (load $\{CLAUDE_SKILL_DIR\}/references/micro-planning-guide.md)

 6. Integration VerificationCode review + real-service integration testsbackend, frontend, code-quality-reviewer, security-auditor

-7. Scope CreepCompare planned vs actual (detection)workflow-architect
+7. Scope CreepCompare planned vs actual (load $\{CLAUDE_SKILL_DIR\}/references/scope-creep-detection.md)workflow-architect

-8. E2E VerificationBrowser + API E2E testing (guide)
+8. E2E VerificationBrowser + API E2E testing (load $\{CLAUDE_SKILL_DIR\}/references/e2e-verification.md)

 9. DocumentationSave decisions to memory graph